Doctor insights on:

 Non Pigmented Melanoma

-Skin is the largest and one of the most complex organs in the body composed of hundreds of different structures.
-Nearly any of these elements can degenerate into cancer.
-However the three most common are: basal cell, squamous cell and melanoma which occur in that order and degree of aggressiveness.
-Although heredity plays a major role, sun exposure and tobacco use & ...Read more
+A condition in which some element of your skin--which is one of the most complex organs in the body--degenerates into cancer.
+The three most common types of skin cancer are: basal cell, squamous cell, and melanoma which occur in that order and degree of aggressiveness.
+Although heredity plays a major role, sun exposure and tobacco use and ...Read more

 Mole accidentaly scraped off no pigment in scar dr said can't biopsy exact site of mole not clear (large scar) how would u know if there is melanoma?

 Biopsy: Biopsy of site is gold standard of diagnosing or ruling out most pathology.
 For pigmented lesions a personal and family history is important as well as a complete examination including lymph node drainage areas.
 Some pigmented lesions can lose color and that also is an indication for biopsy. ...Read more

 8mth ago 2-3mm mole accident scraped off.
 Now just scar no mole pigment.
 What if this was a melanoma.
 Dr no biopsy coz can't tell where mole was?